tednaleid/understanding-git/src/index.md

 If you get in trouble `--abort` and try again.

-If you _really_ get in trouble, you can `reset` back to your last commit.
+If you _really_ get in trouble, you can `reset --hard` back to your last commit.

 !SLIDE
 <br/>